-- "31.
-The fame and well-known status of BICYCLE trademark are likewise attributed to the legal protection obtained by Opposer for the said trademarks in many countries, as well as its efforts at obtaining and maintaining exclusive right to the use and ownership of said trademark. - "32.
-Opposer is the owner of the well-known mark BICYCLE.
-Opposer offers a wide variety of products bearing the BICYCLE trademark and these products are mainly related to playing cards, - "33.
-Opposer and its affiliate companies own approximately 153 trademark applications and registrations in at least 56 countries and/or territories worldwide. - "34.
-In the Philippines, the marks BICYCLE have been registered with the Bureau of Trademarks since 1920, almost eighty eight years earlier than that of Respondent-Applicant's trademark application.
+"31.
+The fame and well-known status of 'BICYCLE' trademark are likewise attributed to the legal protection obtained by Opposer for the said trademarks in many countries, as well as its efforts at obtaining and maintaining exclusive right to the use and ownership of said trademark.

+The strength of Opposer's rights to the trademark 'BICYCLE'.

+- "32.
+Opposer is the owner of the well-known mark 'BICYCLE'.
+Opposer offers a wide variety of products bearing the 'BICYCLE' trademark and these products are mainly related to playing cards, - "33.
+Opposer and its affiliate companies own approximately 153 trademark applications and registrations in at least 56 countries and/or territories worldwide.

+Opposer's 'BICYCLE' trademark is well-known in the Philippines

+- "34.
+In the Philippines, the marks 'BICYCLE' have been registered with the Bureau of Trademarks since 1920, almost eighty eight years earlier than that of Respondent-Applicant's trademark application.
 Products bearing the marks have been sold and distributed throughout the Philippines for a number of years.
-Playing cards bearing the mark BICYCLE have also been widely advertised, marketed and promoted in the country. - "35.
-Opposer's BICYCLE products are being distributed throughout the Philippines exclusively by Star Paper Corporation. - "36.
-In the Philippines, total sales figures attained from the sale of BICYCLE goods from 2001 to 2005 are as follows:
+Playing cards bearing the mark 'BICYCLE' have also been widely advertised, marketed and promoted in the country. - "35.
+Opposer's 'BICYCLE' products are being distributed throughout the Philippines exclusively by Star Paper Corporation. - "36.
+In the Philippines, total sales figures attained from the sale of 'BICYCLE' goods from 2001 to 2005 are as follows: